How Much Does Zettle Cost UK Businesses?

 • 3.4% + £0.20: for manual card entry (non-present card transaction)

-Still, Zettle does state that custom card payment rates are available.
-However, they are subject “to a specific agreement between the parties… entered into at [Zettle’s] sole discretion”.
-In other words, custom fees are for exceptional circumstances.
-This is believed to be for businesses taking over £10,000 in card payments every month, all year-round.
+Zettle also states that custom transaction rates are available, however, they are subject “to a specific agreement between the parties… entered into at [Zettle’s] sole discretion”.
+In general, providers like Zettle only offer custom fees to businesses with a high card turnover.

 Zettle payment system on a countertop